yonggqiii/it5100a-notes/src/types/sections/algebraic_data_types.md

 Haskell is a purely functional language, so do not expect classes here.
-In OOP, objects have both data (attributes) and behaviour (methods), whereas this is not necessarily a principle in FP (you can have data types with functions as fields).
+In OOP, objects have both data (attributes) and behaviour (methods), whereas this is not necessarily a principle in FP (although, you can have data types with functions as fields since functions are first-class).
 We already know how to create functions, so now we must investigate how we can create data types in a purely functional language.

-If we think about it carefully, we might notice that data types are a mix of the following:
+If we think about it carefully, we might realize that data types are a mix of the following:

 -   A type **and** another type **and**...**and** yet another type